Seeed-Studio/wiki-documents/docs/reTerminal-Buildroot-SDK.md

 ### Download Already Compiled Image

-If you want to download a reTerminal firmware image which is already compiled using Buildroot, you can proceed to the steps below.
+If you want to download a reTerminal system image which is already compiled using Buildroot, you can proceed to the steps below.

 - **Step 1.** Open [this link](https://github.com/Seeed-Studio/seeed-linux-buildroot/actions) to enter the **Actions** page of **seeed-linux-buildroot** GitHub repo